cyrraz/plothist/docs/basics/1d_hist.rst

 Get the values of the comparison
 ================================

-To easily get the values and the uncertainties of the comparison, the :func:`plothist.comparison.get_comparison` returns three arrays: the values, the lower uncertainties and the upper uncertainties.
+To easily get the values and the uncertainties of the comparison, the `get_comparison <plothist.comparison.get_comparison>`_ returns three arrays: the values, the lower uncertainties and the upper uncertainties.
 Here is an example with the ratio comparison:

 .. code-block:: python